 Closing Thoughts On Staying Sober

 I think that about wraps up my thoughts on this for now.
 I never thought I’d write a post on Spartan Life about sobriety.
-To be honest, I’m a bit nervous about it because it’s a topic I’ve never discussed on here before.
+I’m a bit nervous to do so, because it’s a topic I’ve never discussed on the blog before.
+But at the same time, I was really happy to get some of these thoughts out.

 To me, Spartan Life is all about healthy and happy living.
 Some posts may be a discussion on diet, while others are about consumption and how our lifestyle choices effect the planet.
 I think sobriety is a health choice that fits with the theme of my writing, so it may be something I write about more in the future.